 The information security measures we've put in place include:

-- following good Information Governance practice and the law when it comes to collecting, handling and giving access to information
+- following good IG practice and the law for collecting, handling and giving access to information

 - training staff in their data protection responsibilities